dloscutoff/hbl/docs/thimble-builtins.md

 ### `cons`

 Takes one or more values and a list; returns a new list with the given values, in order, added to the beginning of the argument list.

+### `map-left`

+Takes a 2-argument function, a list, and another value; pairs each element of the second argument with the third argument, passes each pair through the function, and returns a new list containing the results.

+### `map-right`

+Takes a 2-argument function, a value, and a list; pairs the second argument with each element of the third argument, passes each pair through the function, and returns a new list containing the results.